 During your healing process, how much SOCIAL SUPPORT did you have from family and friends?

 A lot of support – I lived in a spiritual community and had enormous help when needed.
 My parents were generous in helping me pay for my nutritional doctor and taking the pressure off financially.

 Is there ANYTHING ELSE that you feel was important for your remission and which was not already covered in this survey?

 Grace, grace and more grace.
 I have known others who had done what I have done and given their all on as many levels as they could and did not survive their cancers.
 I assume that, on some level which we do not understand, it is probably all perfect and for reasons I don’t completely understand, it was my path to heal and I was willing to do the work.

 Do you have any thoughts as to what may CAUSE CANCER in general, or what may have caused your cancer?

 Yes and no – I had genetic potential as there were other lymph cancer’s in my family, I was around toxic art supplies for the previous few years, I had a sluggish lymphatic system, probably from dairy, and then there is karma with a big “?”

-Editor’s Note: As of April 2020 Dale is well and thriving post diagnosis.
-Her Update:
+EDITOR'S NOTE: As of April 2020, Dale is well and thriving post diagnosis.